lasersonlab/phip-stat/README.md

-# `phip-stat`: tools for analyzing PhIP-seq data
+# phip-stat: tools for analyzing PhIP-seq data

 The PhIP-seq assay was first described in [Larman et. al.](https://dx.doi.org/10.1038/nbt.1856).
 This repo contains code for processing raw PhIP-seq data into analysis-ready enrichment scores.

-The overall flow of the pipeline is for each sample

-1. quantify the number of reads observed for each possible peptide in the phage library (using kallisto), and
-2. convert those values to p-values by fitting to a Gamma-Poisson distribution

-An entire NextSeq run with 500M reads can be processed in <30 min on a 4-core laptop.
+This code also implements multiple statistical models for processing PhIP-seq data, including the model described in the original Larman et al paper (`generalized-poisson-model`).
+We currently recommend using one of the newer models implemented here (e.g., `gamma-poisson-model`).

 Please submit [issues](https://github.com/lasersonlab/phip-stat/issues) to report any problems.
-This code implements the statistical model as described in the original Larman et al paper.
-There are multiple alternative models currently in development.

 ## Installation

-`phip-stat` was developed with Python 3 but should also be compatible with Python 2.
-Please submit as issue if there are any problems.
+phip-stat runs on Python 3 and minimally depends on click, tqdm, numpy, scipy, and pandas.
+The matrix factorization model also requires tensorflow.

 ```bash
 pip install phip-stat